khulaifi95/Selfstudy/Reinforcement Learning/Notes/Lecture 2_MDP.md

 q_*(s,a) = \max_\pi q_\pi(s,a)
 $$

-- Specifies the best possible performance in the MDP.
+- Specifies the best possible performance in
-- MDP solved when we know the optimal value $q_*$.

 | <img src="Lecture 2_MDP.assets/Screenshot 2020-05-19 at 13.08.20.png" style="zoom:50%;" /> |
 | :----------------------------------------------------------: |